Nunavut Arctic College

 Founded 1995 | Iqaluit, NU

-The college has satellite campuses and centres across Nunavut, with the main schools being Nunatta in Iqaluit, Kivalliq in Rankin Inlet and Kitikmeot in Cambridge Bay.
+The college has five campuses and community learning centres in all 25 communities of Nunavut.
+The main schools are located in Nunatta in Iqaluit, Kivalliq in Rankin Inlet and Kitikmeot in Cambridge Bay.
 The Nunavut Innovation and Research Institutes are located in Iqaluit, Rankin Inlet, Cambridge Bay and Arviat, and the Piqqusilirivvik cultural school is in Clyde River.
 Piqqusilirivvik offers courses in drum dancing, throat singing, cabin building, child rearing and other aspects of traditional knowledge.
-Learning centres are located in 22 other communities.

 The Kivalliq campus is home to the Sanatuliqsarvik Trades Training Centre, the territory’s leading trades training facility.
 Residences are available on three campuses and have space for both individuals and families.